git-of-aj/aws-cloud-practitioner/mod-1.md

+> you are a global food company.
+Your compettitors are embracing modern tools and tech to give better and faster customer experince.
+You want to give tough fight to compettitors.
+You plan to luanch an app so that customers can order healthy and tasty food directly from you.
+You already have a multiple datacenters in India and Europe.
+Your CTO says Cloud cna help us FOCUS ON revenue-generating activities as opposed to managing infra.
+Now you are in a meeting to learn more about cloud and it's benefits.

 # Read Slide -> Explain it -> Relate it -> show it
 ## What is cloud ??
 - Less Managemnt